ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 ## File server for file-based backup
 {: #solution_backingup-fileserver-backup}

-Some components, such as VMware vCenter Server® with an embedded Platform Services Controller (PSC) and VMware NSX®, require their configuration to be backed up to a file server.
+Some components, such as VMware vCenter Server® and VMware NSX®, require their configuration to be backed up to a file server.

 To host these backups, deploy a Linux® file server into your cluster by using the following steps: